 - 4.25 HKSCC maintains a GF to meet its obligations and liabilities as a CCP if losses arising from one or more CP defaults cannot be fully covered by the Marks, Margin and other collateral collected from the defaulting CPs.
 The GF can also be used as a source of liquid funds to meet any immediate payment obligations of HKSCC in relation to a CP default.
-The GF comprises CPs' contributions, HKSCC's contributions and interest income of the GF. - 4.26 CP's GF Contributions comprise a basic component (Basic Contribution) and a dynamic component (Dynamic Contribution).
+The GF comprises CPs' contributions, HKSCC's appropriations to the GF (equals to 10% of the GF size) and interest income of the GF. - 4.26 CP's GF Contributions comprise a basic component (Basic Contribution) and a dynamic component (Dynamic Contribution).
 A review of the size of the GF and corresponding determination of CPs' contributions is conducted monthly and more frequently if appropriate.
-HKSCC informs CPs the change in the size of the GF after the review via circular. - 4.27 A CP's Basic Contribution is calculated with reference to the CP's relative share of the total unsettled positions in the market subject to a minimum amount36 with the size of the aggregate Basic Contributions from all CPs amounting to not less than HK\$100 million37. - 4.28 The total Dynamic Contribution to be collected from all CPs is determined with reference to stress testing results as mentioned below.
+A maximum threshold (GF Threshold) is imposed on the GF size with reference to the highest GF size in the past 10 years.
+HKSCC informs CPs the change in the size of the GF after the review via circular. - 4.27 A CP's Basic Contribution is calculated with reference to the CP's relative share of the total unsettled positions in the market subject to a minimum amount38 with the size of the aggregate Basic Contributions from all CPs amounting to not less than HK\$100 million39. - 4.28 The total Dynamic Contribution to be collected from all CPs is determined with reference to stress testing results as mentioned below.
 A CP's Dynamic Contribution is calculated with reference to the CP's relative share of the total unsettled positions in the market.
 In arriving at a CP's Dynamic Contribution requirement, a dynamic contribution credit (Dynamic Contribution Credit) of up to HK\$1 million is granted to every CP.
 As a result, a CP will only be required to provide Dynamic Contribution for the amount in excess of the Dynamic Contribution Credit. - 4.29 HKEX currently sets aside HK\$4 billion of shareholders' funds as HKEX Risk Management Capital (RM Capital) for the purpose of strengthening the risk management regime of the clearing houses and supporting their roles as CCPs.
-The Margin Credits and Dynamic Contribution Credits mentioned above are also supported by the RM Capital. - 4.30 HKSCC uses the following tools to control credit exposure to ChinaClear:
+The RM Capital also supports, among other things, HKSCC's appropriations to the GF, the Margin Credits and Dynamic Contribution Credits provided to the CPs. - 4.30 HKSCC uses the following tools to control credit exposure to ChinaClear: